So you’re a customer experience audit agency. What does that mean?

 When performing customer service evaluations, we audit a random sample of interactions, whether they’re calls, emails, or chats.
-We’re researchers—not consultants—so our evaluations are based on rigorous data analysis, and metrics that show you exactly where to improve.
-And, they’re accurate: we report our findings at a statistically reliable level (usually with 95% confidence and only a 5% error rate).
+Our evaluations are based on rigorous data analysis, and metrics that show you exactly where to improve.

 What makes Interaction Metrics different?
 What’s your innovation?

 The usual ways of measuring the customer experience are based on simplistic renderings of customer satisfaction and customer service.
 But “simplistic” doesn’t tell you how to improve.
-Our methods capture the complexity of the customer experience and translate it into data you can use.
+Our methods capture the complexity of the customer experience and translate it into data you can use and clear next steps.
 With us, you’ll know how to strengthen your customer relationships and deliver engaging customer experiences.

 What makes your metrics “actionable?”